-I read a lot.
-My interests range far and wide.
 I will read anything that’s well written.
-I like words; I adore well-crafted sentences.
+I like words, and I adore well-crafted sentences.
 Good thinking and fresh insight delight me.

-This book, The Smartest Kids in the World and How They Got That Way, combines all of the above.
+This book, The Smartest Kids in the World and How They Got That Way, combines all of these things.
 Amanda Ripley is a talented journalist; her research is thorough and her insights profound.
 Beyond that, she is a great writer.
 She deftly weaves together stories, statistics, history, and analysis.
 I would read this woman’s to-do list.

 Ripley begins by describing a test that has been administered five times since the year 2000 to fifteen year olds in countries throughout the world.
 The test is called the Programme for International Student Assessment (PISA) and it aims to test students’ critical thinking skills, not simply what they know in math, science, and language but what they do with what they know.
 To score highly, students need “fluency in problem solving and the ability to communicate.”
 Ripley took the test herself and does a good job describing it to readers and giving sample questions, such that I could immediately understand its value.
 From her description, I agree that this test is measuring important aspects of students’ abilities and that the countries whose students score high marks on it are indeed educating their students effectively.